-EDtv is a 1999 comedy/drama directed by Ron Howard, starring Matthew McConaughey, Jenna Elfman and Ellen DeGeneres, about a man who finds himself thrust into the world of reality television - and all the benefits and challenges that come from it.
-It is a remake of the quebecois movie Louis 19, le roi des ondes (1994).
+EDtv is a 1999 satirical comedy/drama film directed by Ron Howard, starring Matthew McConaughey, Jenna Elfman, Woody Harrelson and Ellen DeGeneres, about a man who finds himself thrust into the world of reality television — and all the benefits and challenges that come from it.
+It is a Foreign Remake of the Quebecois film Louis 19, le roi des ondes (1994).

 The resulting show, "EDtv", is launched to poor reviews and public reaction, and is danger of being cancelled.
 However, on the third day of broadcasting, Ed (along with his cameraman) discovers that Ray has been cheating on his girlfriend, Shari (Elfman).
 In a moment of weakness at Her house, Shari insults Ray, and tells Ed she has feelings for him.
 Ed then kisses her and forces the camera crew out, which leads to the show gaining newfound exposure in the public eye, and making it extremely popular.
 As Ed becomes a media darling, several of his friends (including Shari) stay away from him for fear of being publicized.
 The True TV staff also use a number of tricks to increase the show's ratings, including bringing on an actress named Jill (Elizabeth Hurley) to try and seduce Ed on TV, and following Ed's friends and family around in the hopes that they'll do something unexpected.
 Eventually, Ed must figure out how to break out of the show and try to resume a normal life, free of the cameras and fame.